 3.5 Sutton town centre's main shopping area is focussed on the linear High Street with few lateral retail off-shoots.
-The High Street is pedestrianised south of the High Street / Grove Road / Sutton Court Road junction, although the busy one-way gyratory road system crosses the High Street twice10 and these junctions introduce traffic dominated areas which interrupt the quieter pedestrian environment.
+The High Street is pedestrianised south of the High Street / Grove Road / Sutton Court Road junction, although the busy

-8 Law Commission's Statute Law Repeals: Consultation Paper, Repeal of Turnpike Laws, 25 June 2010.
-Until the late 19th century Britain had no national framework for maintaining its highways, instead roads were repaired by the general population.
-However this meant that most roads were poorly repaired and maintained.
+&lt;sup>8 Law Commission's Statute Law Repeals: Consultation Paper, Repeal of Turnpike Laws, 25 June 2010.
+Until the late 19th Century, Britain had no national framework for maintaining its highways, instead roads were repaired by the general population, however this meant that most roads were poorly repaired and maintained.
 A new system of turnpike roads was introduced (the first in 1663) where travellers were required to pay a toll to continue along the road.
-The revenue was then used to repair and maintain
+The revenue was then used to repair and maintain the road.

-9 Listed building Citation for Sutton Lodge
+&lt;sup>9 Listed Building Citation for Sutton Lodge.